CaseyHaralson/pinkyring/README.md

 It comes with the following as a starting point:

-- Github Workflows
+- Github Workflows *pinkyring removable*
   - CodeQL Analysis
   - Serverless Framework Deploy and Teardown into AWS
   - CI with unit and integration tests, and style/linting checks
-- Serverless Framework
+- Serverless Framework *pinkyring removable*
   - Configuration to deploy the following to AWS:
     - GraphQL Lambda
     - DB Migration Dockerfile/Lambda with Prisma